lanyanxiang/habits-cli/docs/overview/usage-quick-start.md

   -h, --help    display help for command
 ```

-...and finally, if you run `habits auth signin -h`, you can obtain the following message:
+Finally, if you run `habits auth signin -h`, you can obtain the following message:

 ```bash
 Usage: signin|login [options]